background_image

 Prolotherapy is an injection of any substance that promotes growth of normal cells, and tissues in the body.

 “Growth factor stimulation prolotherapy”: Injection of something that causes the body to produce growth factors.
 Non inflammatory (10% or less) dextrose is an example of this.
-Two double blind studies have now shown that a simple 10% dextrose injection is effective in arthritis.
-(1,2)

 Neural Prolotherapy